Quickstart: Create a Redis Enterprise cache

 Select Next: Networking and skip.

-Select Next: Advanced and set Clustering policy to Enterprise.
+Select Next: Advanced and set Clustering policy to Enterprise for a non-clustered cache.
 Enable Non-TLS access only if you plan to connect to the new cache without using TLS.
-This is not recommended, however.
+Disabling TLS is not recommended, however.

 Select Next: Tags and skip.